cytoscape/cytoscape-manual/docs/Annotations.md

 ## Creating Annotations

-At the top of the a Annotation Panel there are five buttons for creating each type of annotation.
+At the top of the **Annotation** panel there are five buttons for creating each type of annotation.
 Start by clicking the button for the type of annotation you would like to add.

 ![](_static/images/Annotations/annotations_panel_buttons.png)